Access to Records / Subject Access Requests

 1. Rights of Access by the Data Subject

 UK GDPR and Data Protection Act 2018

-The rights of a data subject to access personal information and records held by Children's Services are set out in Data Protection legislation (namely the EU General Data Protection Regulations (GDPR) and Data Protection Act 2018).
+The rights of a data subject to access personal information and records held by Children's Services are set out in Data Protection legislation (namely the UK General Data Protection Regulations (UK GDPR) and Data Protection Act 2018).
 The right of access, commonly referred to as a Subject Access Request, gives individuals the right to obtain a copy of their personal data as well as other supplementary information.
 It helps individuals to understand how and why the authority is using their data, and check that is being done lawfully.